Configure Emergency Debris Management

 The Emergency Debris Management solution is configured to support the workflows of U.S. state and local emergency management and public works agencies, who perform emergency debris management based on guidelines from the Federal Emergency Management Agency (FEMA).
 These guidelines use the Imperial measurement system (feet and cubic yards) to measure disaster debris volume.

-Optionally, the Emergency Debris Management solution can be reconfigured for organizations outside the U.S. who use the Metric system to measure disaster debris volume.
+Optionally, the Emergency Debris Management solution can be reconfigured for organizations outside the U.S. that use the Metric system to measure disaster debris volume.

-To switch Emergency Debris Management from the Imperial to the Metric measurement system, complete the following activities:
+To switch Emergency Debris Management from the Imperial to the Metric measurement system, complete the following steps:

 3. Click XLSForm.